top of page

 Above.
 Wall-busting ceremony video.

-To celebrate the official construction commencement, the Etna Community Organization invited State Senator Lindsey Williams, State Representative Lindsay Powell, and their respective Chiefs of Staff, Megan Winters and Brennan Coleman, to participate a ceremonial "wall-busting" event on September 23, 2024.
+To celebrate the official start of construction, we (Etna Community Organization) invited State Senator Lindsey Williams, State Representative Lindsay Powell, and their respective Chiefs of Staff, Megan Winters and Brennan Coleman, to participate a ceremonial "wall-busting" event on September 23, 2024.

 1. Custom construction helmets.
 2. Rep. Powell greeting Megan Winters, Sen. William's Chief of Staff..
 3-4.
 Sen. Williams at Wall-Busting Ceremony.

-The ceremonial event began with a tour of the building and a review of the work ahead.
-Sen. Williams and Rep. Powell each sat down for an interview (see video above) to describe their emotions on this long-anticipated day, one that they had significantly contributed in helping Etna reach.
+The ceremony began with a tour of the building, followed by a discussion of the upcoming work.
+Sen. Williams and Rep. Powell each sat down for an interview (see video above) to reflect on this long-awaited day and significant milestone - one they both helped us (Etna) achieve through their unwavering support and commitment.

 Above.
 Etna Community Organization staff and board members joined by Sen. Williams, Rep. Powell, Megan Williams, and Brennan Coleman.

-The future site of the Etna Center for Community, located at 341-343 Butler Street, was originally configured as two distinct retail spaces that were separated by a long hallway and stair, which gave access to the residences on the second floor and to Ochse Hall on the third floor.
-As part of the future renovation, the stair will be relocated and the separating walls will be removed to create an interconnected ground floor for the library and community center.
-The "wall-busting" ceremony knocked down the "walls" between the two spaces, giving us the first view of how the space would feel once completely open.
+The future site of the Etna Center for Community, located at 341-343 Butler Street, was originally configured as two distinct retail spaces separated by a long hallway and stair, providing access to the second floor residences and third floor social hall.
+As part of the future renovation, the stair will be relocated and the separating walls removed to create an interconnected ground floor for the library and community center.
+The "wall-busting" ceremony symbolically knocked down the "walls" between these two spaces, offering us our first glimpse of the open, unified area to come.

 Wall-busting: 1.
 Rep. Powell and Sen. Williams.
 2. Megan Williams (Sen. Williams' Chief of Staff), Brennan Coleman (Rep. Powell's Chief of Staff).
 3. ECO Board Members: Bridget Barrett, Alexis Boytim.
 4. ECO Board Members: Ryan Gott and Nick Haberman.